Thursday, 24 December 2015

 So pretty and magical! =)

-There's a pathway that leads down to Triton's Kingdom, an indoor facility that will shelter you from both the sun and the rain!
+There's a pathway that leads down to Triton's Kingdom, an indoor facility that would shelter you from both the sun and the rain!

 Triton's Kingdom

 So beautiful right?
-Felt like we were under the sea!
+Felt like we were really under the sea!

 Blowfish Balloon Race